Housing and Residential Life

 First Year Focus

 First-Year Focus and Academic Theme living options are living-learning communities in specific Washington State University residence halls.
-Through First-Year Focus, entering first year students select, with their Summer ALIVE advisor, a First-Year Focus course that they will take with a cohort of other first year students living in their hall.
+Through First-Year Focus, entering first year students select, with their Summer ALIVE adviser, a First-Year Focus course that they will take with a cohort of other first year students living in their hall.
 In Academic Theme living communities students with similar interests live together in a residence hall.

 First-Year Focus enables freshmen to enjoy the benefits of living with other students with whom they share a course.